Aoyetibo557/AIGOD/README.md

 # AIGOD

-A chat bot application based off chatgpt API with it's own personality and knwoledege base from major religions and philosophies.
+A chat bot application based off chatgpt API with its own personality and knowledge base from major religions and philosophies.

 ## Table of Contents